vdunlop/horiseon-refactor-ch1/README.md

 There are 3 navigation items in the website's header.
 When they are selected, the website should respond as follows:

-Search Engine Optimation - your view moves to the section titled Search Engine Optimization Online Reputation Management - your view moves to the section titled Online Reputation Management Social Media Marketing - your view moves to the section titled Social Media Marketing
+Search Engine Optimation - your view will move to the section titled Search Engine Optimization Online Reputation Management - your view will move to the section titled Online Reputation Management Social Media Marketing - your view will move to the section titled Social Media Marketing

 ## Usage
+When you open the Horiseon window, you will be able to navigate to the sections below the main image by selecting the navigation items at the top of the page.

 ## Credits